frederic-perez/AmE-dictionary/data/dictionary.md

 __gentry__ _n_ :two::hammer:
 __genuflects__ _v_
 __genuine__ _adj_ :two::hammer::mega:
+__geomancy__ _n_ Prophecy from the pattern made when a handful of earth is cast down or dots are drawn at random and connected with lines.
 __geotag__ _n, v_
 __German shepherd__ _n_ An Alsatian.
 __Geronimo line__ _n_ :two: In the context of a rig, a geronimo line is a safety slide or a line from the derrickman’s platform to the ground, used in an emergency.